SowmyaVenky/AzureSynapseExperiments/README.md

 ## Synase Azure Data Explorer Pool and Event Hub based integration.

 * This experiment will provision an event hub, and connect it to ingest into a data explorer pool.
 Once the data is streamed into the Azure Event Hub, it will be available for analysis via the Kusto Query Language inside ADX.
 Read more about this <a href="./azure-eh/Azure_Event_Hub_ADX.md">here</a>

+## Synapse Azure Data Explorer Pool and ADLS continuous integration.

+* This experiment will provision an ADX cluster and create storage accounts to simulate a set of datalake that could be region bound and upload raw temperature files.
+We will do Synapse spark pool based ETL, and setup ADX to ingest the data.
+Read more about this <a href="./azure-eh/ADX_With_ADLS_Integration.md">here</a>